This post is about taking shrimp fried rice to the next level.

 - Rinse away the starch.
-Rinse with plenty of water to remove as much starch as possible, if you want the rice to be less sticky.
+Rinse with plenty of water to remove as much starch as possible if you want the rice to be less sticky.
 The choice is yours.
-The Japanese like to use the short grain rice which is more sticky, whereas the Chinese prefer the long grain rice which is less starchy.
+The Japanese like to use short-grain rice, which is more sticky, whereas the Chinese prefer long-grain rice, which is less starchy.

-I prefer to be less sticky, so I washed the rice until the water runs clear.
+I prefer to be less sticky, so I washed the rice until the water ran clear.

-After the rice is cooked, remove it from the rice cooker and spread thinly on a large metal tray.
-Place it at an open area or under the fan.
+After the rice is cooked, please remove it from the rice cooker and spread it thinly on a large metal tray.
+Please place it in an open area or under the fan.
 This step can let the steam escape quickly, and the texture will become more or less like the leftover rice.

-Whether you use the overnight rice or freshly cooked rice, separate the sticky lumps of rice into individual grains as much as you can.
-It’s a bad idea to use the metal wok spatula to break up the lumps, as this action will break the rice grains.
+Whether you use overnight rice or freshly cooked rice, separate the sticky lumps of rice into individual grains as much as possible.
+Using the metal wok spatula to break up the lumps is bad, as this action will break the rice grains.
 The rice will not look presentable.

 Large lumps of rice are not suitable for frying.
-The eggs will not effectively coat the rice grains, and the heat is unable to reach the rice within the lumps.
+The eggs will not effectively coat the rice grains, and the heat cannot reach the rice within the lumps.
 The fried rice will not be aromatic and evenly seasoned

-There are two common ways you can add the eggs to the shrimp fried rice.
-For example, the egg white fried rice I tried in Hong Kong, only cooked with the egg white.
+There are two common ways to add eggs to shrimp fried rice.
+For example, the egg white fried rice I tried in Hong Kong, was only cooked with egg white.
 So keep it open and choose a way that you like.

-- Method 1: Make a scrambled egg, break it with the wok spatula into small pieces and then mix with the rice.
+- Method 1: Make a scrambled egg, break it with the wok spatula into small pieces, and then mix it with the rice.
 You will see individual pieces of egg.

 - Method 2: Mix the raw eggs with the cooked rice.
 Let the egg coats the rice grains.
-The egg will form a thin layer on the surface of the rice turn them into yellowish pearls.
+The egg will form a thin layer on the surface of the rice, turning them into yellowish pearls.

-I am the proponent of method 2, i.e., separate the yolk and the white.
+I am the proponent of method 2, i.e., separating the yolk and the white.

 Here are the steps: